 Nate is a native of San Diego and was raised by a single mother whom he lost as a teenager after a difficult battle with cancer.
 At a young age, he provided for his family and worked at a fast food restaurant while attending high school, where he developed a tremendous respect for working families from all walks of life.
 After graduating, he began his apprenticeship and enrolled in the Labor Studies program at San Diego City College, where he found a passion for organized labor.

-Nate sits on the Executive Board of the San Diego & Imperial Counties Labor Council, the Executive Board of the California Association of Electrical Workers (CSAEW), the Executive Board of the California Coalition of Utility Employees (CCUE), the Board of the San Diego Burn Institute and on the Board of the John S Lyon’s Memorial Foundation, a local non-profit that focuses community partnerships and awards tens of thousands of dollars in scholarships each year to the children of union members.
+Nate sits on the Executive Board of the San Diego & Imperial Counties Labor Council, the Executive Board of the California Association of Electrical Workers (CSAEW), the Executive Board of the California Coalition of Utility Employees (CCUE), the Board of the San Diego Burn Institute and on the Board of the John S Lyon’s Memorial Foundation, a local non-profit that develops community partnerships and awards tens of thousands of dollars in scholarships each year to the children of union members.
 Nate continues to work to ensure the voices of working families are valued and respected from the jobsite to the capital.

-He is also a Proud Family Man and is happily married to his wife of 7 years Christie and they have a 5 year old son Luca and a 4 month old son Leo.
+He is also a proud family man and is happily married to his wife of 7 years, Christie, and they have a 4 year old son, Luca, and a 9-month-old son, Leo.
 Focusing on bringing together our IBEW 465 families at union and community events has been a priority for him as he hosts popular events each year, like our annual IBEW 465 Holiday Party/Toy Drive, the IBEW SoCal BBQ and Chili Cookoff, IBEW Day at Padres Petco Park, our annual holiday food drive and the letter carriers food drive at the San Diego Food Bank.

 IBEW Journeyman Lineman - Card # 7510780